 – The Better World Store (now closed, unfortunately)

 – Union Square Association

-Besides my (infrequent) blog posts, you can find little bits either written by or related to me, here and there:
+Besides my (infrequent) blog posts and poems, you can find little bits here and there on the internet that are either written by me or related to things I’ve done:

 – Union Square Newsletter, “Cleaning & Greening,” page 6.
 June 2016.

 – Union Square Newsletter, “Growing the Urban Forest,” page 6.
 May 2016.